Office of Research

 - Establish and recommend policies relating to ethics and misconduct in research and related activities dealing with human subjects.

-- Review and act on matters referred by the Administrative Council, Academic Council, President of the University, Office of Research, Faculty Research Committee, administrators, and faculty.
+- Review and act on matters referred by the Administrative Council, Academic Council, President of the University, Research & Economic Development, Faculty Research Committee, administrators, and faculty.

 The board shall consist of the following members appointed by the University President in accordance with the approved procedures for appointment: